 Democratic candidates for Hidalgo County Judge share pitch to voters

-As the final days to cast an early vote for the March 1 primary, three Democrats candidates are making their case with the hopes of becoming the next Hidalgo County judge.
+As the final days to cast an early vote for the March 1 primary near, three Democrats candidates are making their case with the hopes of becoming the next Hidalgo County judge.

 RELATED: Republican primary candidates for Hidalgo County judge share stance, qualifications

-All of the democratic candidates say they plan to continue and advance business and trade partnerships with Mexico taking advantage of the unique location of the county's international border and bridges.
+All of the Democratic candidates say they plan to continue to advance business and trade partnerships with Mexico, taking advantage of the unique location of the county's international border and bridges.

 Watch the video above for the full story.